barclays-cbdc-hackathon/barclays-cbdc/README.md

 ## Environment Requirements:
 1. Download and install Java 11
-2. Acquire R3 private engineering artifact access & Docker repository artifacts access
-3. Download and install `cordapp-builder` (Current version: 5.0.0-DevPreview-RC03)
+2. Download and install `cordapp-builder`
-4. Download and install `corda-cli` (Current version: 1.0.0-DevPreview-RC04)
+3. Download and install `corda-cli`

-Step 2 - 4 can find detail instructions at [here](https://engineering.r3.com/product-areas/corda-platform/blt/docs/setting-up-local-corda5-dev-network/setting-up-corda5-network/)
+Step 2 - 3 can find detail instructions at [here](https://docs.r3.com/en/platform/corda/5.0-dev-preview-1/getting-started/overview.html)

 ## App Functionalities
 This app is a skeleton corda 5 cordapp.
 The app has a TemplateState, a TemplateStateContract, and a TemplateFlow.
 The flow will send a p2p transaction that carries the TemplateState to the target party.
 The TemplateState always carries a Hello-World String.